owencaseyjames/PyShoreVolume/README.md

 Seasonal DOD | Allows user to perform analysis on DEM’s that fall within the same season.
 It allows an assessment of the impacts that seasonal conditions may have over elevation and volumetric change rates. |Digital Elevation Model of Difference for DEM’s that share seasons with graphical production including color scale for elevation change rates.|

-# Data Formatting, Processing and Function Parameters
+# Data Formatting, Processing and Parameters

 For the functions to operate correctly two geodatabase files are needed: 1.
 Intersections and 2.
 Transects.
 The intersection files are the points where the the transect intersects the merged shoreline vector file.
 The intersection file requires 2 fields with the following field naming conventions; Transect number - 'TR_ID' and shoreline date - 'layer', the data of both in integer format.
 The transect file also requires the corresponding transect identification numbers under the field name 'TR_ID'.
-These conventions are completed automatically in QGIS seen in the process below.
+These conventions are completed automatically in QGIS or added to data sets produced in an alternate system.

+## QGIS Workflow Example

+Below is a workflow example within QGIS to produce the necessary data files for SCA analysis.

 1. Process shoreline vectors form each available date and combine them into one 'Merge Shoreline' shapefile.
 2. Create a 'baseline' polyline shapefile on the seaward side of the shorelines - use spline tool if curved baseline is desired.